-- the restructuring of the Group subsequent to the purchase of acquisitions in the prior years.
-The restructuring plan was drawn up and announced to the employees during the year of acquisition; - restructuring of entities with the Group, announced prior to acquisition; and - land rich duties payable.
+- the restructuring of the Group subsequent to acquisitions.
+Provisions are made in the year the restructuring plans are drawn up and announced to employees; - restructuring of entities with the Group, announced prior to acquisition; and - land rich duties payable.

 Insurance provision